 The original Leica S2 with a 37.5MP 30mm x 45mm CCD sensor was introduced in 2009 and followed by the Leica S (Type 006) in 2012 and then the slightly updated Leica S (Type 007) which moved to a 37.5MP CMOS sensor in 2014.
-That was again followed by the Leica S3 with a 64mp CMOS sensor that was originally previewed in 2018 but rescheduled for a spring 2020 release after unspecified delays.
+That was again followed by the Leica S3 with a 64mp CMOS sensor that was originally previewed in 2018 but rescheduled and launched in March 2020 for the hefty price of $19,000!

 If you are unfamiliar with the nomenclature that Leica uses to describe their lenses, I recommend you read our previous post entitled Leica Lens Terminology and Abbreviations.